W. R. Burnett: Novelist

-Film work
+Screenwriter

-Burnett wrote for many of the great actors and directors, including Raoul Walsh, John Huston, John Ford, Howard Hawks, Nicholas Ray, Douglas Sirk, and Michael Cimino, John Wayne (The Dark Command), Humphrey Bogart, Ida Lupino, Paul Muni, Frank Sinatra, Marilyn Monroe, Steve McQueen and Clint Eastwood.
+Burnett wrote for many actors and directors, including Raoul Walsh, John Huston, John Ford, Howard Hawks, Nicholas Ray, Douglas Sirk, Michael Cimino, Humphrey Bogart, Ida Lupino, Paul Muni, Frank Sinatra, Steve McQueen, and Clint Eastwood.
 He received an Oscar nomination for his script for Wake Island (1942) and a Writers Guild nomination for his script for The Great Escape.
 In addition to his film work, he also wrote scripts for television and radio.

-In High Sierra (1941), Humphrey Bogart plays Roy Earle, a hard-bitten criminal who rejects his life of crime to help a sexually appealing crippled girl.
+In High Sierra (1941), Humphrey Bogart plays Roy Earle, a hard-bitten criminal who rejects his life of crime to marry a crippled girl.
 In The Asphalt Jungle (1950), the most perfectly masterminded plot falls apart as each character reveals a weakness.
 In The Beast of the City (1932) starring Walter Huston, the police take the law into their own hands when the criminals walk free due to legal incompetence.

 Burnett was called back by Howard Hughes to work on Vendetta.